 The cardinal rule of a great workspace is maximizing its human potential.
 When all employees are at their best at work, it’s better for businesses, better for people and better for the world.

-Create a culture that allows every employee to be innovative and contribute in their own capacity.
+Create a culture that allows every employee to be innovative and contribute to their own capacity.
 Even Apple’s Steve Jobs firmly believed companies that want to retain great employees have to let them make decisions.
 IBM in 2006 invited 150,000 employees, family members, business partners and clients to an online brainstorming session called an ‘Innovation Jam.’
 Participants from 104 countries responded, and their ideas led to $100 million in investments by IBM on suggested projects.

 Diversity & inclusion